rvuong/odomate/README.md

 ## 🌐 Overview
 **O.D.O.
 Mate** is a Progressive Web App for identifying artworks in real time:
-- Uses **camera input** to capture artwork
+- Uses **camera input** to capture artworks
-- Sends the image to a **FastAPI backend**
+- Gets **artwork identification and description** from the **FastAPI backend**
   - The backend uses **CLIP** (OpenAI) to extract embeddings
   - **Weaviate** is used as a vector database to store and search artwork vectors

 ---

 ## 📚 Features
-- Frontend: React PWA using native camera access
+- Frontend: React PWA using native camera access, allowing users to take photos and require for identification.
+  - Certainty threshold for filtering inaccurate matches
+- Admin Dashboard: React app for staff to manage artworks, and upload new images.
 - Backend: FastAPI API with upload & recognition endpoints
   - CLIP model (ViT-B-32, `laion2b_s34b_b79k`) for image embeddings
   - Weaviate for similarity search based on vector distance
-- Certainty threshold for filtering inaccurate matches

 ---